US veterinary universe, mapped

 • Resolve each site to a real owner.
 The brand on the building is the chain affiliation.
 The operating business is the LLC or sole proprietor who holds the lease and the DVM licence.
 Around 53.6 percent of US vet locations are true independents.

 • Refresh on a rolling schedule.
 Mars closes a Banfield inside a PetSmart in March, NVA acquires a four-clinic group in April, a new VEG opens in Houston in May.
 The annual report catches none of it in real time.
-We do.

 If you want the breakdown for a specific state, model, or parent group, ask.
 We do not hide the working.